Tractor: Orchard

-Automobile conversions and other homemade
+Automobile conversions and other homemade versions

 The ingenuity of farm mechanics, coupled in some cases with OEM or aftermarket assistance, has often resulted in the conversion of automobiles for use as farm tractors.
 In the United States, this trend was especially strong from the 1910s through 1950s.
 It began early in the development of vehicles powered by internal combustion engines, with blacksmiths and amateur mechanics tinkering in their shops.
 Especially during the interwar period, dozens of manufacturers (Montgomery Ward among them) marketed aftermarket kits for converting Ford Model Ts for use as tractors.
 (These were sometimes called 'Hoover wagons' during the Great Depression, although this term was usually reserved for automobiles converted to horse-drawn buggy use when gasoline was unavailable or unaffordable.
 During the same period, another common name was "Doodlebug", after the popular kit by the same name.)
 Ford even considered producing an "official" optional kit.
 Many Model A Fords also were converted for this purpose.
 In later years, some farm mechanics have been known to convert more modern trucks or cars for use as tractors, more often as curiosities or for recreational purposes (rather than out of the earlier motives of pure necessity or frugality).

-During World War II, a shortage of tractors in Sweden led to the development of the so-called "EPA" tractor (EPA was a chain of discount stores and it was often used to signify something lacking in quality).
-An EPA tractor was simply an automobile, truck or lorry, with the passenger space cut off behind the front seats, equipped with two gearboxes in a row.
+During World War II, a shortage of tractors in Sweden led to the development of the so-called EPA tractor (EPA was a chain of discount stores and it was often used to signify something lacking in quality).
+An EPA tractor was simply an automobile, truck, or lorry, with the passenger space cut off behind the front seats, equipped with two gearboxes in a row.
 When done to an older car with a ladder frame, the result was similar to a tractor and could be used as one.
 After the war it remained popular as a way for young people without a driver's license to own something similar to a car.
 Since it was legally seen as a tractor, it could be driven from 16 years of age and only required a tractor license.
 Eventually, the legal loophole was closed and no new EPA tractors were allowed to be made, but the remaining ones were still legal, which led to inflated prices and many protests from people who preferred EPA tractors to ordinary cars.